 Most email marketing services, such as iContact, Constant Contact, or Mail Chimp, will provide statistics that show how many people opened your email, how many clicked on a link in it, and how many chose to unsubscribe or to forward the email to someone else.

-At right you can see a screenshot from iContact which shows the stats on a newsletter.
+On the right, you can see a screenshot from iContact which shows the stats on a newsletter.
 While the interface for reporting this information will vary from one email service to another, they’ll be fairly similar.
 It’s easy to read these and easy to compare the results of one campaign with another for testing and tweaking your strategy.
 However, this data only tells you about the recipients’ interaction with the email.
 It doesn’t give you information about their behavior when they reach your website, so you won’t know from this whether your email is getting people to buy as well as to visit.

 Use your Google Analytics.